Mangosteen

 Ethnic/Cultural Info

-The chrysanthemum holds significant importance in Japanese culture.
-Seen as a symbol of long life and royalty the image of the chrysanthemum flower is used as Japan’s Imperial Seal.
-The highest order in Japan known as, the Supreme Order of the Chrysanthemum, is the most distinguished honor a citizen of the county can receive.
-The flower also known as Kiku is celebrated in Japan in the autumn on National Chrysanthemum day at the Festival of Happiness.
+The chrysanthemum flower is highly revered in Japanese culture.
+It is used as a symbol of long life and royalty for the imperial family and is used as Japan’s Imperial Seal.
+The highest order in Japan is also known as the Supreme Order of the Chrysanthemum and is the most distinguished honor a citizen of the county can receive.
+The country also has a national chrysanthemum day which is one of the five ancient sacred festivals during the autumn months.

 Geography/History